 In fact, many Bitcoin experts are pointing out that Bitcoin is far less anonymous than cash.
 In the case of physical cash transactions, there are no traces of it ever happening.
 Whereas in the case of Bitcoin transactions, some information is always made public, making it possible to trace.

 Yet, there are different ways to keep the wallets relatively anonymous.
-While some of them can be rather complicated and technical, and we will talk about them in the future, other tools are relatively simple.
+While some of them can be rather complicated and technical, other tools are relatively simple.
 One of them is, for instance, a Bitcoin ATM, which in some cases still offers a chance to buy Bitcoin anonymously.
 Usually, it is only to some amount, such as 1 000 dollars, but it can still provide an opportunity to get some bitcoins or satoshis without KYC.

 Another, probably more straightforward option is the usage of Lightning Network (LN).
 Lightning Network is a layer-2 solution where transactions do not go directly to the blockchain.
 Without going too deep into the LN technicalities, LN can offer a simple way to move around some pocket money without any need for KYC or complicated skills.
 The only thing that is needed is any LN wallet such as Blue Wallet, Muun Wallet, Phoenix wallet, or countless others that are easy to download.